nikramakrishnan/freetype-docs/README.md

 ```

 # Development
+This is in initial stages, and there may be many changes left.

+What it does:
+  - Converts 'heavy' comments to 'light' comments
+  - Preserves (does not change) comments that do not have any markup tags in them
+  - Shows output on the terminal with line numbers

+What it doesn't do:
+  - Write output to file

+# License
 This module is a part of FreeType Google Summer of Code 2018.
 All files and code are licensed under the FreeType License.